-To be clear, we are not attorneys and we don't know the laws behind rebates exactly and I'm not sure of requirements to obtain a rebate, so talk to an attorney.
-But wireless providers have been doing it for years and it's a very established form of marketing.
+To be clear, we are not attorneys and we don't know the laws behind rebates exactly and certainly not sure of requirements to obtain a rebate, so talk to an attorney.
+But wireless phone providers have been doing it for years and it's a very established form of marketing.

-One thing to keep in mind though is that you need to provide rebates separately from wherever you're processing purchases.
+One thing to keep in mind is that you need to provide rebates separately from wherever you're processing purchases.
 You can't process these as refunds.
-There is this thing called a customer satisfaction ratio.
+This is because of the customer satisfaction ratio.
 Things like chargebacks and refunds negatively impact this ratio.
 Too many refunds and you may lose your ability to process sales.
 So what you need to do is send the money another way.
-Through a check or Paypal or something.
+Through a check or paypal or something.
 This way it is separate from the purchases and will not harm your brand.
 Remember not to offer a rebate for an Amazon review.
 That is for sure against their T&Cs.

-Remember back when magazines were the rage and every time you opened it a bunch of offers and cards fell out… Aaaah the good old days.
-Well we suggest the same thing.
+Remember back when magazines were the rage?
+Every time you opened it a bunch of offers and cards fell out… Aaaah the good old days.
+Well we suggest doing the same thing.
 Including an insert for a "free" something like an additional chapter sent by email or 50% off of a live event, webinar, 50% off another one of your books, Patreon access for 6 months free, etc. These could do wonders for your opt-in rate.

 This is all about getting people to give you their contact information, so the offer needs to include some value as you'll likely only have one impulsive moment to get people to sign up.
-If they don't opt-in and receive their registration then you'll never know who they are and never be able to get back in touch with them in a meaningful way.
+If they buy on Amazon and don't opt-in then you'll never know who they are and you won’t be able to get back in touch with them in a meaningful way.
 So make the offer incredible!

-Now this is going to be available through your production company only.
+Now this is going to be available through your book production company only.
 If they are willing to allow inserts to be included in the book then wonderful.
 If not, oh well.
-But I'd push hard for it because this is a best practice in the ecommerce space.
+But we recommend pushing hard for it because this is a best practice in the ecommerce space.

 If you've written a book with tools to be applied throughout the reading process.
 Then you know how important it is that people don't just see those charts and sheets in the book, but they'll need copies for the staff and business partners.
-This is accomplished through YOUR website.
-You simply point out that copies of these documents can be downloaded for free at yourwebsite.com/freedownload.
+This is accomplished through YOUR author website.
+You simply point out that copies of the documents reviewed in the book can be downloaded for free at yourwebsite.com/freedownload.
 This is without a doubt the easiest way to convert someone.
 It's not salesy at all.
 You're simply offering this information conveniently as they go through the process of applying your teachings.